datacraft-dsc/DEPs/3/README.md

     </tr>
     <tr>
       <td>Implementation independence</td>
-      <td>All components specified via DEPs may be freely implemented using different technology.
+      <td>All components and interfaces specified via DEPs may be freely implemented using different technology.
 All such implementations correctly implementing these open standards should be able to interoperate.</td>
       <td>
         <ul>
 		  <li>Avoid lock in to specific technology choices or vendors</li>